CNES/S1Tiling/CONTRIBUTING.md

 ## Feature requests and discussions

 Feature requests are welcome!
-Generally you are welcome to simply [open an issue](https://gitlab.orfeo-toolbox.org/s1-tiling/s1tiling/issues) and discuss your idea there.
+Generally you are welcome to simply [open an issue](https://gitlab.orfeo-toolbox.org/s1-tiling/s1tiling/issues/new) and discuss your idea there.

-## Documentation improvements

 ## Code contribution